Crypto Adoption Around the World: Iraq

 Yet, as the Iraqi dinar fluctuates and banking issues continue, some people are turning to stablecoins—digital currencies tied to the U.S. dollar—as a safer way to store their money outside the banks.

 Even with the ban, interest in cryptocurrency remains.
 Limited access prevents local exchanges from growing, but some Iraqis still manage to use foreign platforms, showing resilience and a steady curiosity in digital currencies.
-As the world learns more about crypto, Iraqis are finding ways to explore it, despite the challenges.

 Get UPay Crypto Card